AaltoSciComp/scicomp-docs/triton/usage/jobs.rst

 ===============

-Before you start, if you have SLURM experience but new to Triton, you may want to check out '``slurm`` command on Triton' paragraph below.
+Before you start, if you have SLURM experience but new to Triton, you may want to check out the ``slurm`` command on Triton' paragraph below.
 There we introduce Triton specific tool that is widely used for jobs monitoring and many other issues.